MANAGEMENT DISCUSSION & ANALYSIS REPORT

-The Stakeholders Relationship Committee comprises of Mr. Dinesh Modi (Chairman) Mr.Ramakant Nayak (Member) and Mr. Nirmal Kedia (Member) all Independent Directors of theCompany.
-The Committee met four times during the year details of which are reproduced inthe appropriate section of Corporate Governance Report.
+The Stakeholders Relationship Committee comprises of Mr. Dinesh Modi (Chairman) Mr.Ramakant Nayak (Member) and Mr. Ranjana Makharia (Member) Non-Executive Directors of theCompany.
+The Committee met Four times during the year details of which are reproducedunder the appropriate section of Corporate Governance Report.

-As required under the provisions of Section 124 and 125 and other applicable provisionsof Companies Act 2013 dividends that remain unpaid/unclaimed for a period of sevenyears are to be transferred to the account administered by the Central Government viz:"Investor Protection and Education Fund".
+As required under the provisions of Section 124 and 125 and other applicable provisionsof Companies Act 2013 dividends that remain unpaid/unclaimed for a period of sevenyears needs to be transferred to the account administered by the Central Government viz:"Investor Education and Protection Fund".

-During the year there were no transfer to IEPF also there were no any unclaimeddividend.
+During the year there were no transfers to IEPF as there were no unclaimed dividends.